TheGreatFable/AboutAliYazbek/index.md

 ## More

 The content here is just a resume.
-For other details about me, see the Concact and Social Media sections.
+For more details about me, see the Concact and Social Media sections.